atton-/atton-.github.com/index.md

 * Ruby
     * A most writable language(2012~).
     * Develop web application using Rails 4 as part time job(2 year).
-    * Maintain private cloud system of department of university
+    * Maintain private cloud system of department of university.
         * Named "Akatsuki"
         * Rails 4, about 3k line with rspec
         * Main development period: 3 month